Angela Magaña: The Ultimate Fighter

 Magaña took part as one of the Strawweights on TUF 20.

 In her preliminary round bout, Magaña faced Irish stand out Aisling Daly.
 She lost via TKO in round three.

 Ultimate Fighting Championship

 Magaña made her UFC debut at The Ultimate Fighter 20 Finale taking on former teammate Tecia Torres.
 She lost via decision.

 Magaña returned to the octagon to take on the debuting former Invicta FC Atomweight Champion Michelle Waterson at The Ultimate Fighter 21 Finale.
 She lost the fight via submission in the third round.

 Angela Magaña fought in UFC 218 on December 2, 2017 against The Ultimate Fighter: Team Joanna vs. Team Cláudia runner-up Amanda Cooper.
 She lost the fight via TKO in the second round.

-On December 3, 2017, Magaña publicly announced on Twitter that her contract with the UFC had been terminated after a 0-3 record.
+On December 3, 2017, Magaña publicly announced on Twitter that her contract with the UFC had been terminated after an 0–3 record.

 Post-UFC career

 Magana faced Kanako Murata at Rizin 12 on August 12, 2018.
 She lost the fight by Von Flue choke, 3:53 into the second round.